The Disruption (Succession)

-"The Disruption" is the third episode of the third season of the HBO satirical comedy-drama television series Succession, and the 23rd overall.
-It was written by Ted Cohen and Georgia Pritchett and directed by Cathy Yan, and aired on October 31, 2021.
+"The Disruption" is the third episode of the third season of the American satirical comedy-drama television series Succession, and the 23rd episode overall.
+It was written by Ted Cohen and Georgia Pritchett and directed by Cathy Yan, and originally aired on HBO on October 31, 2021.

 The episode follows Kendall and Logan working to improve their respective public profiles as a Department of Justice investigation looms over Waystar.

 Plot

-Kendall becomes increasingly self-conscious about his media image, giving various interviews to the press and vigilantly monitoring his social media presence.
+Kendall becomes increasingly self-conscious about his public image, giving various interviews to the press and vigilantly monitoring his social media presence.
 Logan and Waystar plan their own PR strategy, with Hugo and Karolina fielding employee complaints for an upcoming town hall event and Roman giving an interview praising Logan's parenting.
 Logan refuses to cooperate with the Department of Justice's ongoing investigation into the company, despite Gerri asserting that they should cooperate to prevent damage to Waystar's image.

-Kendall gives a speech at a charity dinner for the Committee for the Protection and Welfare of Journalists (CPWJ), which Shiv (now Waystar's President of Domestic Operations) attends on Logan's behalf.
+Kendall gives a speech at a charity dinner, which Shiv (now Waystar's President of Domestic Operations) attends on Logan's behalf.
 Kendall apologizes to Shiv for his outburst at Rava's apartment, but refuses to back down from his media campaign.
 At an after-party, Kendall and his associates watch a newly aired segment from The Disruption, a late-night talk show whose host Sophie Iwobi frequently disparages him.
 Kendall decides to make an appearance on the show.

 Shiv meets Logan at his apartment after the gala.
 Logan unconvincingly claims that nothing in the stolen cruises documents incriminates him for serious wrongdoing and that he was only protecting his children, but Shiv warns that law enforcement has the power to implicate him in the cover-up.
-She returns home to find a drunk Tom, who informs her that his legal counselors believe he will likely spend time in prison.
+She returns home to find a drunken Tom, who informs her that his lawyers believe he will likely spend time in prison.
 Tom suggests that he volunteer himself to Logan as a candidate for incarceration, which Shiv agrees could have a tactical advantage.
 Tom broaches the idea to Logan the next day during the taping of an ATN interview with White House aide Michelle-Anne Vanderhoven.
 Logan assures Tom that he will not face such dire consequences, but is appreciative of the gesture.
 Tom privately contacts a lawyer.